miketeo/pysmb/sphinx/source/index.rst

-pysmb is a pure Python implementation of the client-side SMB/CIFS protocol (SMB1 and SMB2) which is the underlying protocol that facilitates file sharing and printing between Windows machines, as well as with Linux machines via the Samba server application. pysmb is developed in Python 2.4.6 (and Python 2.7.1) and has been tested against shared folders on Windows XP SP3, Windows Vista, Windows 7 and Samba 3.x.
+pysmb is a pure Python implementation of the client-side SMB/CIFS protocol (SMB1 and SMB2) which is the underlying protocol that facilitates file sharing and printing between Windows machines, as well as with Linux machines via the Samba server application. pysmb is developed in Python 2.4.6, Python 2.7.1 and Python 3.2.3 and has been tested against shared folders on Windows XP SP3, Windows Vista, Windows 7 and Samba 3.x.

 License
 -------